typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 ---
-description: 'Require switch-case statements to be exhaustive with union type.'
+description: 'Require switch-case statements to be exhaustive.'
 ---

 > 🛑 This file is source code, not the primary documentation location! 🛑